South Korean passport: New passports issued from 2021

 From 21 December 2021, the Ministry of Foreign Affairs issues a new biometric passport.
 The passport has been redesigned entirely with improvements in security.
 The identification page is made of polycarbonate in order to make it harder to forge.
 The colour of the cover of the ordinary passport has changed from green to navy blue.
 The bearer's personal ID number (Resident registration number of South Korea) is removed from the passport for greater security.
 The new passport was originally intended to be issued from June 2020 for diplomatic and official passports holders and December 2020 for those holding an ordinary passport.
 However, due to the COVID-19 pandemic, the number of traveling citizens declined resulting in the delay of the new passport's introduction until late 2021 or whenever the current passport booklet stock is depleted.
 Diplomatic and officials passports are issued as planned.

 Production

 As of January 2009, the Korea Minting and Security Printing Corporation takes eight hours to produce the new biometric passport and is capable of producing 26,500 passports per day.

-Visa free travel
+Visa requirements map

 Visa requirements for South Korean citizens are administrative entry restrictions by the authorities of other states placed on citizens of Republic of Korea.
-As of 19 September 2022, South Korean citizens had visa-free or visa on arrival access to 192 countries and territories, ranking the South Korean passport second in the world in terms of travel freedom (tied with the Singaporean passport, and one ranking down from the Japanese passport) according to the Henley Passport Index.
-Additionally, Arton Capital's Passport Index currently rank the South Korean passport third in the world in terms of travel freedom, with a visa-free score of 165 (tied with Danish, Dutch, French, Finnish, Italian, Luxembourgish, Norwegian, Singaporean, Spanish, Swedish and United States passports), as of 15 January 2019.
+As of April 2025, South Korean citizens had visa-free or visa on arrival access to 190 countries and territories, tied with the Japanese passport as the second most powerful passport in the world in terms of travel freedom, according to the Henley Passport Index.

-As of October 2018, the passports of South Korea, Brunei and Chile are the only ones to provide visa-free access to all G8 countries.
+Additionally, Arton Capital's Passport Index ranked the South Korean passport fourth in the world in terms of travel freedom, with a visa-free score of 174, tied with the Swedish, Polish and Hungarian passports, as of April 2025.